Gary Moore: Solo career

-Still Got the Blues was followed up by 1992's After Hours, which went platinum in Sweden and gold in the UK.
-The record also became Moore's highest charting album in the UK where it reached number four.
+Still Got the Blues was followed by 1992's After Hours, which went platinum in Sweden and gold in the UK.
+The record also became Moore's highest-charting album in the UK where it reached number four.
 In 1995, Moore released Blues for Greeny, a tribute album to his friend and mentor Peter Green.
 After experimenting with electronic music on Dark Days in Paradise (1997) and A Different Beat (1999), Moore once again returned to his blues roots with 2001's Back to the Blues.
-This was followed-up by Power of the Blues (2004), Old New Ballads Blues (2006), Close as You Get (2007), and finally Bad for You Baby (2008).
-Prior to his death, Moore was working on a new Celtic rock album that was left unfinished.
-Some of the songs would later appear on the live album Live at Montreux 2010.
+Power of the Blues (2004) followed, in addition to Old New Ballads Blues (2006), Close as You Get (2007) and finally Bad for You Baby (2008).
+Prior to his death, he was working on a new Celtic rock album which was left unfinished.
+Some of the songs later appeared on the live album Live at Montreux 2010.
 Additional unreleased recordings of Moore's were released on the album How Blue Can You Get in 2021.